fitfor/data_analysis/README.md

 # data_analysis
-Data Analysis and Microservice for the frontend
+This repository provides data analysis and the ML-Backend of our data app.